Dhi13man/nordigen_integration/README.md

     Gets the Institutions (Banks) in the Country represented by the given two-letter `countryCode` (ISO 3166).

-    Analogous to Step 2 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).
+    Analogous to step 2 of the [Bank Account Data quick-start guide](https://developer.gocardless.com/bank-account-data/quick-start-guide/).

 5. `createEndUserAgreement({required String institutionID, int maxHistoricalDays = 90, int accessValidForDays = 90, List<String> accessScope = const <String>['balances', 'details', 'transactions']})`

-    Create an End User Agreement for given Institution identified by `institutionID`, account access period for given `accessValidForDays` and `maxHistoricalDays` of transaction histoy (default 90 days each) and returns a `Future` resolving to the resulting `EndUserAgreementModel`.
+    Create an End User Agreement for the Institution identified by `institutionID`, with an account access period of `accessValidForDays` and `maxHistoricalDays` of transaction history (90 days by default), and return the resulting `EndUserAgreementModel`.

-    Analogous to Step 3 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).
+    Analogous to step 3 of the [Bank Account Data quick-start guide](https://developer.gocardless.com/bank-account-data/quick-start-guide/).

 6. `acceptEndUserAgreement({required String endUserAgreementID, required String ipAddress, required String userAgent})`